Social Media Battle Lines Drawn Ahead of Turkish Vote

 His supporters dismiss such claims and see the issue as a test of patriotism.

 "Our homeland, our country is passing through a very tough period.
 A veritable war of independence.
 We want a strong Turkey.
-For a strong Turkey, yes, I am in," Ridvan Dilmen, the country's best-known soccer pundit, said in a video message on Twitter (twtr), triggering a chain of celebrity reactions.
+For a strong Turkey, yes, I am in," Ridvan Dilmen, the country's best-known soccer pundit, said in a video message on Twitter, triggering a chain of celebrity reactions.

 "Coach Ridvan, I got your call.
 I'm in for a strong Turkey too," said soccer star Arda Turan, who plays for Barcelona, in a similar post, drawing 10,000 re-tweets in the soccer-mad nation.